dotnet/android/Documentation/guides/BuildProcess.md

 [apk]: https://en.wikipedia.org/wiki/Android_application_package
 [bundle]: https://developer.android.com/platform/technology/app-bundle

+-   **AndroidPackageNamingPolicy** &ndash; An enum-style property for specifying the Java package names of generated Java source code.
+    The default value is `LowercaseCrc64`.
+In previous versions of Xamarin.Android, MD5-based names were used.
+You can restore the old behavior by using `LowercaseMD5`.

+    Added in Xamarin.Android 10.1.

 -   **AndroidR8JarPath** &ndash; The path to `r8.jar` for use with the r8 dex-compiler and shrinker.
 Defaults to a path in the